 Now more than ever, it's possible to leverage online tools to reach a global audience, sell unique products and services and achieve success from anywhere in the world.
 Regardless of your industry or business idea, there are two big things that you MUST do in the first week of your business operation as a womanpreneur: create an epic website and form a legal business entity.

-Creating a Website
+#1: Create a Website

 So how in the world can you create a website in just one week if you don't have development skills?
 Two words: website builders.
 There are some amazing website builders out there with professional looking templates such as SquareSpace, Wix, and Weebly.
 They all have free plans and are incredibly easy to use.
 As your company grows you may want to hire a web designer for a more customized and optimized website — for this we recommend WordPress — but if you are just starting out, save your money and go with one of these aforementioned companies.